 BC Healthy Communities Society (BCHC) is a province-wide not-for-profit organization that facilitates the ongoing development of healthy, thriving and resilient communities.

-We provide a range of services, programs, events and resources to support communities, local governments and multi-sectoral groups to collaborate around a shared vision for a common purpose.
+We provide a range of programs, services, planning processes, events and resources to support communities, local governments, health authorities and multi-sectoral groups to collaborate around a shared vision for a common purpose.

 To promote the Healthy Communities Approach, offering a shared platform for dialogue, collaboration, learning and action

 "The real voyage of discovery consists not in seeking new landscapes, but in having new eyes". - Marcel Proust

 All BC communities continually create and improve the social, environmental and economic assets that support health, well-being and the capacity to realize their fullest potential.

 BCHC is principle-based and committed to being an international leader in the Healthy Communities movement.
 We are engaged in promoting and supporting positive, long-term change in how we understand and act upon the well-being of our communities.
 All our activities reflect our commitment to the following principles:

 Address all determinants of health, well-being and healthy human development: social, environmental, economic, physical, cultural, psychological and spiritual.